 It has become clear to us that, especially in disadvantaged areas, food produced both by and for the community is an essential component to a healthy local food system.
 Collective Roots programs are designed to help residents increase access to fresh, local food for themselves and their community by growing fruits and vegetables in home and community gardens in ways that provide healthy and home grown produce for their families; provide residents with economic opportunities to sell their excess produce to their neighbors; and preserve the environment.
 A strong system of local market gardens present a powerful tool for re-localizing the food system—generating local income, empowering residents, building community, and increasing community self-reliance.

-Collective Roots also manages several school garden sites ranging in size from a handful of raised beds to our one acre flagship garden at the East Palo Alto Charter School (EPACS).
+Collective Roots had managed several school garden sites ranging in size from a handful of raised beds to our previous one-acre flagship garden at the East Palo Alto Charter School (EPACS).
 These sites are linked to kindergarten through 12th grade curriculum that meets California state science standards as well as California Department of Public Health health and nutrition curriculum that promotes school, community and state health/nutrition goals.
-The purpose of Collective Roots’ Garden-Based Learning Initiative is to create hands-on learning opportunities for students that build connections between the health of their bodies, their communities, and our planet.
-Healthy outdoor spaces are rare in East Palo Alto, and Collective Roots’ gardens provide safe places to learn and play.
-Empowered by both knowledge and pride of place, our students bring their families and friends to our gardens to pass on their enthusiasm for healthy living, fresh food, and environmental awareness
+The purpose of Collective Roots’ Garden-Based Learning Initiative was to create hands-on learning opportunities for students that build connections between the health of their bodies, their communities, and our planet.
+Healthy outdoor spaces are rare in East Palo Alto, and Collective Roots’ gardens provided safe places to learn and play.
+Empowered by both knowledge and pride of place, our students bring their families and friends to our gardens to pass on their enthusiasm for healthy living, fresh food, and environmental awareness.